vfarcic/devops24/manuscript/01-sts.md

 W> ## A note to **minishift** users
 W>
 W> You'll see a hundred volumes instead of one.
 Minishift does not (yet) uses default storage classes.
 Instead, we have a hundred volumes without a storage class so that enough volumes are available for testing purposes.
-Only one of them will be with the status `Bound`.
+Only one of them will have the status `Bound`.

 Finally, as the last verification, we'll open Jenkins in a browser and confirm that it looks like it's working correctly.
-But, before we do that, we should retrieve the hostname or the IP assigned to us by the Ingress controller.
+But before we do that, we should retrieve the hostname or the IP assigned to us by the Ingress controller.

 W> ## A note to GKE users
 W>